swiftlang/swift/docs/CppInteroperability/ExperimentalExceptionBridging.md

 cleanup completes inside the adapter, and Swift `defer` blocks run when the Swift error propagates.
 The original C++ function keeps its ABI and symbol.

-The current slice supports free functions, namespace functions, and static methods with arithmetic or enum parameters and arithmetic or `void` results.
+The current slice supports free functions, namespace functions, and static and ordinary instance methods with arithmetic or enum parameters and arithmetic or `void` results.
+Instance methods preserve their const and reference qualifiers, mutating behavior, and existing C++ virtual dispatch rules, including calls to `super` on foreign reference types.
+Mutations made before an exception remain visible to Swift.
+Captured method values also throw.
+Throwing getter and setter methods do not become nonthrowing computed properties.

+Consuming methods require a receiver whose move construction and destruction cannot throw, and whose copy construction also cannot throw when it is `Copyable`.
+These operations may run in Swift-generated code around the adapter.
+This permits consuming methods on nontrivial and noncopyable receivers while keeping throwing implicit lifetime operations outside the supported scope.
+Inherited rvalue-qualified methods retain the importer's existing limitations.

 Other annotated declarations are unavailable.
-In particular, instance methods, constructors, operators, default arguments, variadic functions, and functions with aggregate or pointer parameters or results need additional support.
+Constructors, operators, default arguments, variadic functions, and functions with aggregate or pointer parameters or results need additional support.
+Explicit object member functions are also unsupported.

 The annotation takes precedence over `noexcept` for the imported Swift function type.
 A C++ violation of `noexcept` still terminates according to C++ rules.